-Benefit Chart Your Benefits and the Amount You Pay Please note: Services from non-network providers are not covered, except emergency services and services authorized by Medica.
-For certain covered services from certain non-network providers, you are responsible for any charges in excess of the non-network provider reimbursement amount. home health care visit, then the professionally administered drug is covered at the home health care visit benefit level.
-If not administered at a designated facility: No coverage Professionally administered drugs that are not required to be administered at a designated facility Covered at the corresponding benefit level, depending on whether it is administered during a home health care visit, office visit or outpatient hospital visit.
-For example, if the professionally administered drug was administered during an office visit, then the professionally administered drug is covered at the office visit benefit level.
-If the professionally administered drug was administered during a home health care visit, then the professionally administered drug is covered at the home health care visit benefit level.
-AA.
+Please note: Services from non-network providers are not covered, except emergency services and services authorized by Medica.
+For certain covered services from certain non-network providers, you are responsible for any charges in excess of the non-network provider reimbursement amount.
+If not administered at a designated facility: No coverage Professionally administered prescription drugs that are not required to be administered at a designated facility Covered at the corresponding benefit level, depending on whether it is administered during a home health care visit, office visit or outpatient hospital visit.
+For example, if the professionally administered prescription drug was administered during an office visit, then the professionally administered prescription drug is covered at the office visit benefit level.
+If the professionally administered prescription drug was administered during a home health care visit, then the professionally administered prescription drug is covered at the home health care visit benefit level.
+CC.
 Reconstructive and Restorative Surgery (Including Mastectomy Reconstruction) Reconstructive and restorative surgery Covered at the corresponding benefit level, depending on type of services provided.
 For example, office visits are covered at the office visit benefit level and surgical services are covered at the surgical services benefit level.
-BB.
-Skilled Nursing Facility Daily skilled nursing care or daily skilled rehabilitation and habilitative services in a skilled nursing facility, acute inpatient rehabilitation facility or long-term Nothing
+DD.
+Skilled Nursing Facility Daily skilled nursing care or daily skilled rehabilitation and habilitative services in a skilled nursing facility, acute inpatient rehabilitation (AIR) facility or long- Nothing